agrosner/DBFlow/usage2/usage/databases.md

 }
 ```

-`createDB` registers generated adapters so KClass lookups such as `select from User::class` work after open. `select from User` uses the table companion and does not need a lookup.
+`createDB` registers generated adapters (`User.Companion as ModelAdapter<User>`, and
+the same for views and query models) so KClass lookups such as `select from
+User::class` work after open. `select from User` uses the table companion directly
+and does not need a lookup.

 `DBSettings` fields you typically copy: